 “Greetings from the North POLL!”

-(A side note here.
-One of my friends, Sarah Ferguson (no, not the Duchess of York), she caught this misspelling.
+I should note here, that my friend, Sarah Ferguson (no, not the Duchess of York), caught this misspelling.
 Check out her funny response in the comment section below.
-Though, I’m sure it was because someone spiked my eggnog—which by the way, I don’t drink.)
+I’m sure my misspelling of pole was simply because someone spiked my eggnog—which, by the way, I don’t drink.

 I looked up and thought, “Where’s the old fart going with this?”

-“Rudolph the Red-Nosed Reindeer, he has a very shiny nose, tells me there’s a guy impersonating him, also has A RED SHINY NOSE.
-Now all of the other reindeer, tend to laugh and shout out a name.
-And it isn’t Rudolph the Red-Nose Reindeer, care to play the guessing game?—Hint, hint…his picture is on your blog, and he has a Red Nose, too!
-Fancy that—MAYBE IT EVEN GROWS!”
+“Rudolph the Red-Nosed Reindeer, who has a very shiny nose, tells me there’s a guy just like him, also with A BIG RED NOSE.
+Now all of my North Pole Reindeer, like to laugh and shout his name.
+And it isn’t Rudolph the Red-Nose Reindeer, care to play the guessing game?

-“And you know what else?”
-I think Santa and Rudolph are out to get me!”
+“Well, I suspect Santa and Rudolph are out to get me!”

 “Honey!
-Can I have another cup of NyQuil!
-On second thought—JUST BRING THE WHOLE BOTTLE!”
+Can you please bring me a cup of Nyquil.
+On second thought—BRING THE WHOLE BOTTLE!”